mahmoud-bebars/React-Starter-Temp/README.md

-# Getting Started with Create React App
+# Getting Started React Temp App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+but it's coustomized for Faster Developing Start By Me

-## Available Scripts
+## Needed Scripts

 In the project directory, you can run: